 - Add to a large sauté pan with the coconut oil and sauté until the onions are translucent (about 5-10 minutes on low heat).

-- Add in the ginger, turmeric, maple syrup, curry paste, canned tomatoes and cook on low heat for a few more minutes.
+- Add in the ginger, turmeric, maple syrup, curry paste, salt, pepper and canned tomatoes and cook on low heat for 10 more minutes.

 - Transfer contents to a high speed blender or food processor and process until completely smooth.

-- Transfer back to the pan and stir in the canned coconut milk until everything is well incorporated.
+- Blend in the starch (for now start with 1 tbsp), then transfer back to the pan and stir in the canned coconut milk until everything is well incorporated.

 - Once thickened, add in the drained and rinsed chickpeas.

-- Serve with rice, potatoes, and a garnish of cilantro.
+- Serve with rice and a garnish of cilantro.
+Enjoy!